qpdf/qpdf/manual/json.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes the representation of PDF objects in qpdf JSON
 version 2.
+An example appears in :ref:`json.example`.

-PDF objects are represented within the ``"qpdf"`` entry of
+PDF objects are represented within the ``"qpdf"`` entry of a qpdf JSON
-a qpdf JSON file.
+file.
 The ``"qpdf"`` entry is a two-element array.
-The
+The first element
-first element is a dictionary containing header-like information about
+is a dictionary containing header-like information about the file such
-the file such as the PDF version.
-The second element is a dictionary
+as the PDF version.
+The second element is a dictionary containing all
-containing all the objects in the PDF file.
-We refer to this as the
+the objects in the PDF file.
+We refer to this as the *objects
-*objects dictionary*.
+dictionary*.

 The first element contains the following keys: